keli5734/Sweden_study/README.md

-This is the code to replicate the results from the study Unraveling the Role of Viral Interference in Disrupting Biennial RSV Epidemics in Northern Stockholm.
+"Data and Code.zip" contains the code and data to replicate the results from the study Unraveling the Role of Viral Interference in Disrupting Biennial RSV Epidemics in Northern Stockholm.

 One-strain model: